MarthaEugenia/run_analysis.R/README.md

 -- 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+Finds the mean for each activity id and each subject id to create the final tidy data

 Source for data: